 - The meeting notes page can be emailed directly to the participants and any other contact

-If you are interested in discovering the many other benefits of using Outlook and OneNote to manage supplier relationships you can download my FREE guide “Managing Supplier Relationships with Outlook and OneNote” by submitting your details below.
+If you are interested in discovering the many other benefits of using Outlook and OneNote to manage supplier relationships you can download my FREE guide "Managing Supplier Relationships with Outlook and OneNote" by clicking on the button below.

 Every week I will send you an email with tips, tools and techniques for managing 3rd party logistics service providers.